sharkwouter/minigalaxy/README.md

 Expect to see the following issues:

-* Using MiniGalaxy without an internet connection does not work
+* Using Minigalaxy without an internet connection does not work
 * Changing the installation directory makes MiniGalaxy unable to detect previously installed games